SimpleBlockchain/simpleblockchain/README.md

 list, you can't tell if someone moved the pointers.
 With a blockchain, you can.

 Let's build up to that feature.
-First, let's start by changing our representation of a linked list to be a little more concrete.
+We'll start by changing our representation of a linked list to be a little more concrete.
 We want a data payload in there.
 Also, instead of arrows, let's use addresses: